 12. Natural furnishings, though a bit costly, are a much healthier choice due to all of the chemicals involved in the construction process and the off-gassing afterward.
 You can save money by searching for real wood pieces at thrift stores, etc.

 13. Most loads will clean up just fine when running cold water.
 Give your water heater a rest.

 14. Don’t run the dryer during warm months.
-Hang clothes on a line, or a rack like this one.
+Hang clothes on a line, or a drying rack.

 15. Say no to the dryer sheets.
 They may decrease static and leave your clothes smelling beautiful, but they are also absolutely loaded with harmful chemicals that your entire family will be inhaling for the entire day.

 How about trying some wool dryer balls dotted with your favorite essential oil instead?
 They also seriously cut down your drying time.

 16. Have you read the backs of some of your cleaning products lately?
 This is an area that can often use a major toxin reduction.
 The thing is, you can do so much with just vinegar and baking soda!